 While hoarding can cause safety concerns for anyone, seniors are particularly at risk.
-Understanding the safety hazard can be an important first step in getting help.
+Understanding the safety hazards can be an important first step in getting help.

 - Increased risk for fall and injury due to blocked pathways and unstable objects

-- Loss of usable space for sanitary food preparation and sleep area.
+- Loss of usable space for sanitary food preparation and sleeping area

-- There is often a risk of fire because of blocked heating ducts and piled flammable materials.
+- There is often a risk of fire because of blocked heating ducts or unventilated electronics

-- For hoarders that have items piled high, there is a large risk injury from falling items.
+- For hoarders that have items piled high, there is a large risk of injury from falling items

-- Bills going unpaid due to disorganization can cause important utilities to be shut off.
+- Bills going unpaid due to disorganization could cause important utilities to be shut off